Nov 21, 2024

 Withdrawal From Courses

-3. After the 11th day of the fall/spring semesters and fifth day of the summer terms:
+3. After the 11th day of the fall/spring semesters and the fifth day of the summer terms:

 • Students are required to have a Change of Schedule Form signed by their advisor and the faculty member teaching the course on the Change of Schedule Form in order to withdraw.
 Students who are on financial aid and/or are receiving a scholarship must meet with a financial aid representative and obtain their signature on the form.